3 Effective ways to house train a dog

 There are countless ways how to potty train a dog.
 If your dog struggles to learn one method, you can always teach them the next one.
 Arm yourself with tips, information, and endless patience and persistence.
 Soon enough, you can tick potty training off your dog care checklist!

 Crate training is an excellent method of potty training when you want to set a routine for your adult dog.

-Like their hoomans, dogs would rather keep their sleeping quarters (i.e., the crate) clean.
-As a result, the dog learns to “hold it in” while inside the crate and do their business outside to avoid making a mess.
+Much like their hoomans, dogs would rather keep their sleeping quarters (i.e., the crate) clean.
+Given this, the dog is forced to manage their bowel movement when inside the crate and take their business outside to avoid making a mess.

 If you want to try this house training approach, remember that you shouldn’t leave your dog in the crate for too long.
 Be mindful of your dog’s cues and take them out for a walk so they can properly eliminate waste.